Now available direct from the maker - Tom Donahey. Phone 828-421-8411.

-Bodgers' shaving horses tend to be uncomfortable, with their narrow seat and foot crossbar that requires the user to fully extend a leg in order to get a good grip on a work-piece.
-The Country Workshops shaving mule has a wide, movable seat and a lateral foot treadle borrowed from the dumb head design.
-The rotating cross bar (from the bodgers' horse) grips a work-piece much better than the dumb-head design.
-Our shaving mule also features an instantly adjustable, variable height work support, designed by Kentucky chairmaker Brian Boggs.
-Chairmaker Tom Donahey developed this version in 1997.
+Traditional bodgers’ shaving horses tend to be uncomfortable, with their narrow seat and foot bar that requires the user to fully extend a leg in order to get a good grip on a work-piece.
+The Country Workshops shaving mules have a wide, adjustable, leather upholstered seat, and a lateral foot treadle borrowed from the dumb head design.
+The rotating jaw grips a work-piece much better than the dumb-head design, or the fixed jaw that’s common with less sophisticated bodgers horses.
+The jaw is also rectangular in section, resulting in a choice of two spacings between the jaw and he workpiece.
+We now have two versions of the mule to chose from.
+Both are made by Tom Donahey, and they actually share some interchangeable parts.

 - Full adjustability.
 Both the work surface and pivoting cross bar can be raised or lowered to achieve an ergonomic work height for materials of widely varied dimensions.